How to Choose the Right SSL Certificate for Your Business

 1. The Nature of Your Website

-- For e-commerce sites or businesses handling sensitive customer data, an OV or EV certificate is a better choice.
+- For e-commerce sites or businesses handling sensitive customer data, an Extended Validation (EV) certificate is a better choice.

 2. Number of Domains and Subdomains